Apps documentation

 • Scope (set of fields).
 After the migration, the template’s scope is set to inherit.
 This means that you only need to set the scope in an epic and it will be applied to the entire issue structure.
 The default scope is set to All fields except Reporter which means that even if you don’t configure the scope, all the template’s fields (apart from Reporter) will be copied to the target issue.

 • Availability.
-The availability settings are not inherited from the Server version but you can use the Create from template button instead.
+The availability settings are not inherited from the Data Center version but you can use the Create from template button instead.
 It suggests matching templates for the chosen issue type and is a good alternative for setting availability per issue type.

 Migration FAQ